 Bioresource Science and Engineering is an accredited engineering degree and is the only engineering program at the UW that is not in the College of Engineering.
-BSE students graduate with a bachelor of science with a major in bioresource science and engineering and are process engineers.
+BSE students graduate with a bachelor of science (Bioresource Science and Engineering) with a major in bioresource science and engineering and are process engineers.
 The BSE program applies natural products chemistry, process engineering, and material science to the sustainable production of fuels, chemicals and fiber products from biomass resources.

 What kind of classes do BSE students take?